Project-CDAC-2k25/LoRa/v0.1/README.md

 implemented 0x7E as start and end flag and if 0x7E present in data , the logic makes that byte into two bytes. i.e., a escape sequence 0x7D is added following by original byte XOR'ed with 0x20.
 On receiveing side the opposite is done.

+As of now, we are just focussed on unfragmented frames.